Kanchana 3: Music

 Raghava Lawrence selected Anirudh Ravichander to compose the music to this film.
 When he was unable to compose the music for this film, Lawrence signed a deal with DooPaaDoo.com which is owned by lyricist Madhan Karky.
 It was revealed that the film will have songs from six independent music directors throughout the DooPaaDoo.com platform, but later Raghava Lawrence unilaterally changed his stance to engage Saravedi Saran with 2 of the film's songs, while other songs will be composed by Sekar Sai Bharath, Jessie Samuel (who earlier sung one of the songs in the film Jarugandi), Bharath Madhusuthanan and the Sri Lankan duo of Raj Thillaiyampalam-Kapilan Kugavel.
 The background music was composed by Thaman, who earlier composed for director's previous Kanchana and Kanchana 2 film.

 Reception

-Despite mixed to negative reviews, Kanchana 3 performed well at the box office.
-The film received negative reviews from audiences, with comparisons made between Kanchana & Kanchana 2.
+Despite mixed to positive reviews, Kanchana 3 performed well at the box office.
+The film received mixed reviews from audiences, with comparisons made between Kanchana & Kanchana 2.
 The dubbed Kannada version titled with the same name, and was panned by critics.

 Film Companion South wrote, "In theory, I am a fan of mixing humor and horror.
 I just wish they worked more on the writing.
 I can live with the non-existent craft in these films, but is it too much to ask a horror-comedy to have some quality horror and some quality comedy?"